stammen/Win32Communication/README.md

 1. Press F5 to build and run the app.

-1. A Win32 MFC Window will appear.
-You can interact with the app to test the Store Trial/Purchase APIs
+1. A UWP app will appear.
+Click on the Launch WIn32 App button.
+The external Win32 app (a console app) will launch and return a value to the UWP app

-## Debugging the MFCClient App
+## Debugging the Win32Communication Apps

 Since we are using the Packaging project to package and start the MFC app, we need to change the Debug properties of the Packaging project to use the Native Debugger.